KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * Run the script `run-container.sh`
 * Access the server on your docker local address, i.e. http://192.168.99.101:9090/

-#### Troubleshoot : 403 Forbidden
-If you get this error while launching the server then it might be because the files weren't copied properly.
-[TODO]

 ### 2.2 Launching the dynamic server
 * Go into the `docker-images/express-image/` directory
 * Run the script `build-image.sh`